-Bountiful staff reviewed an inventory of city-owned facilities, and assessed them for their potential to discharge specific pollutants.
+Bountiful staff created an inventory of city-owned facilities, and assessed them for their potential impact to receiving waters according to permit requirements.
 It was determined that the streets/parks/water department headquarters with the maintenance/fueling areas and storage yard is a high priority municipal facility.
+The other facility identified (using criteria in 2020) as high-priority is the Bountiful Ridge Golf Course.